mcm223/dwa15-spring2018/command-line/windows-cmder.md

 Extraction may take several minutes.

-Within the resulting extracted folder `C:\cmder-master\`, you'll see the Cmder executable `cmder.exe` which can be double clicked to launch the program.
+Within the resulting extracted folder `C:\cmder-master\`, you'll see the Cmder executable `Cmder.exe` which can be double clicked to launch the program.

 <img src='/images/cmder-in-destination@2x.png' alt='Launching Cmder'>